amedumer/travelPermits/README.md

 # How to use
 - Run ```sudo npm install```
 - Change the initial admin's address in the ```/src/contracts/travelPermit.sol``` (Most preferably your address in Metamask)
-- Run ```sudo truffle migrate```, this will migrate the contract to Ropsten Network.
+- Run ```sudo truffle migrate```, this will migrate the contract to local blockchain network (Have Ganache running).
 - After succesfull migration, copy Transaction hash and Contract address of travelPermit.sol and store it somewhere.
-You might use it somewhere else
+You might use it later
 - Run ```sudo npm run build``` and ```sudo npm run start```